subsquid-quests/algebra-subgraph-migration/README.md

 To submit, invite the following github accounts to your private repo : [@dariaag](https://github.com/dariaag), [@belopash](https://github.com/belopash), [@abernatskiy](https://github.com/abernatskiy) and [@dzhelezov](https://github.com/dzhelezov).

+## Permissible deviations from the subgraph schema

+* You can use `String` in place of `Bytes` in your submissions
+* The only way to handle [many-to-many relations](https://docs.subsquid.io/sdk/reference/schema-file/entity-relations/#many-to-many-relations) in squids is by adding explicit join tables.
+Addition of such tables is an expected change when schemas with such relations are migrated.

+## Special considerations

+The subgraph took an extremely long time to sync on TheGraph.
+The StellaSwap team wants to improve upon that as much as possible.
+So, the advice is to pay extra attention to performance-related matters.
+Use [batch processing](https://docs.subsquid.io/sdk/resources/basics/batch-processing/) and [database indexes](https://docs.subsquid.io/sdk/reference/schema-file/indexes-and-constraints/) for best results.

 # Rewards

 tSQD rewards will be delivered via the [quests page](https://app.subsquid.io/quests) of Subsquid Cloud.
 Make sure you use the same GitHub handle to make a submission and when linking to that page.

+USDT rewards from StellaSwap will be sent to addresses individually agreed upon with each winner.
+We'll make a GitHub issue in each of the winning repos for the discussion.

-Winners will be listed at the quest repository README.
+Winners (both the five selected by Subsquid and the two selected by StellaSwap) will be listed at the quest repository README.
 If you do not wish to be listed please tell us that in an issue in your submission repo.

 # Useful links